Oil prices rise due to lower U.S. drilling activity — Nigeria Today

 Oil prices rise due to lower U.S. drilling activity

-Oil prices rose on Monday, lifted by a drop in U.S. drilling activity as well as by expectations that the United States could re-introduce sanctions against Iran.
+Oil prices rose on Monday, lifted by a drop in U.S drilling activity as well as by expectations that the United States could re-introduce sanctions against Iran.
 U.S. WTI crude futures were at 65.18 dollars a barrel at 0025 GMT, up 24 cents, or 0.4 per cent, from their previous settlement.
-Brent crude…

-The post Oil prices rise due to lower U.S. drilling activity appeared first on BusinessDay : News you can trust.
+Brent crude futures were […]

 Do you have something awesome to share with the world?
 Click here to share